 Building Infrastructure to Move People

-Why 4 lane roads?
-When cities were undergoing expansion in the mid to late 1900s, four lane roads were standard and little consideration was given for those travelling by foot and bicycle.
+Why four-lane roads?
+When cities were undergoing expansion in the mid to late 1900s, four-lane roads were standard and little consideration was given for those travelling by foot and bicycle.
 As a result, rates of walking and bicycling declined precipitously.
-Towards the turn of the century, as community builders started looking to add bicycle facilities, sidewalks, and to improve road safety, they began converting four lane roads to three lane roads.
+Towards the turn of the century, as community builders started looking to add bicycle facilities, sidewalks, and to improve road safety, they began converting four-lane roads to three lane roads.
 There are many studies and examples that show car capacity can be maintained, while creating safer, higher capacity streets.

 By enabling choice we increase our capacity for moving people - as in this illustrative example.
-Below is a typical road diet envisioned for future transformation of Canmore's arterial roadways.
+Below is a typical 3-lane complete street envisioned for future transformation of Canmore's arterial roadways.

-And rather than a 'war on cars', these streets can move the equivalent number of cars, while significantly increasing the number of people accomodated.
+These streets can move the equivalent number of cars, while significantly increasing the number of people accommodated.
 This is accomplished by encouraging more people to use transit and carpool, and by encouraging some people to make some of their trips by foot and bicycle.
-The expectation of course is that most people will continue to need to and want to drive for the majority of trips.
+The expectation of course is that most people will continue to need to and want to drive for the majority of trips, but when we make it easier and safer for some people to choose other modes of transportation, there will be less congestion on the roads for people who need to drive.

 A Canmore Example - Spring Creek Drive

-We hear many reasons why some believe complete street approaches will not work in Canmore such as the weather, distances and hilly slopes that we have.
+We hear many reasons why some believe complete street approaches will not work in Canmore such as the weather, distances, and hilly slopes that we have.
 However, these conditions have been successfully overcome many towns and cities around the world, including Calgary, where steps were taken to make streets more complete.
 Our first complete street project in Canmore, on Spring Creek Drive to Main Street, was completed in 2018.
-Travel counts on Spring Creek Drive show that these approaches work here too – much faster and more effectively than even optimistic projections.
+Travel counts on Spring Creek Drive show that these approaches work here.

 Baseline Counts and Q 1/2 2019 Data